-Diplomates must have the Scheduling Permit and the unexpired government issued photographic identification, driver's license or passport, in order to be admitted into the test center.
+Diplomates must have an unexpired government issued photographic identification, driver's license or passport, in order to be admitted into the test center.

-Diplomates must notify the Board Office immediately if arrival to the test center will be delayed and the Board Office will contact Prometric.
+Diplomates must notify the Board Office immediately if arrival to the test center will be delayed and the Board Office will contact Pearson.
 Diplomates who are more than 30 minutes late may not be admitted to the examination.